Accurate Small-Signal Modeling of Digitally Controlled Buck Converters with ADC-PWM Synchronization: Introduction

 In addition, \cite{Lin_Accurate_Digital_Buck} and \cite{Ruan_Loopgain_Measure} show that different injection points and perturbation injection methods yield different loop gain measurements in digitally controlled converters. \cite{Ruan_Loopgain_Measure} further establishes the relationship between the responses obtained under different injection methods.
 Furthermore, \cite{Miaja_Subsampling} considers the case where the sampling rate is lower than the switching frequency and proposes a corresponding design methodology.

 However, the impact of DPWM-ADC synchronization in digitally controlled converters has not been investigated in previous works.
-In practical implementations, the ADC sampling instant in digital buck converters is often dynamically aligned with the duty cycle, such that sampling occurs at the center of the on-time or off-time interval.
-This ensures the sampled inductor current approximates its average value under steady-state.
-However, such synchronization affects small-signal characteristics.
+In practical implementations, the ADC sampling instant is often dynamically aligned with the duty cycle, such that sampling occurs at the center of the on-time or off-time interval.
+This allows the sampled inductor current to closely approximate its steady-state average value while minimizing the influence of noisy switching transients.
+However, such synchronization significantly affects the small-signal characteristics.
 The duty cycle perturbation affects the ADC samples.
+Consequently, if the sampling instant is instead assumed to be fixed at its large-signal steady-state position, the prediction will be inaccurate and can even lead to an unstable controller design.
 Despite its widespread use in engineering practice, to the authors' best knowledge, this effect has not yet been accounted for in any existing small-signal model.

 The remainder of this paper is organized as follows.
-Section~II presents the small-signal sampled-data modeling under asymmetrical carrier modulation with explicit consideration of DPWM-ADC synchronization.
-A closed-form expression of the digital loop gain is derived using the modified z-transform, and it is shown that the analog loop gain can be obtained from the digital loop gain, thereby avoiding complicated infinite-series evaluations.
-Although the derivation begins with trailing-edge modulation (TEM), the conclusions are also extended to leading-edge modulation (LEM).
-Section~III develops the small-signal model for the case of a symmetrical carrier.
-Section~IV compares the proposed model with the simulation results and existing models, demonstrating its superior accuracy.
-Section~V provides experimental validation, confirming that the proposed model exhibits good agreements in all cases.
-Finally, Section~VI concludes the paper.
+Section~II presents the small-signal sampled-data modeling for TEM with explicit consideration of DPWM-ADC synchronization.
+A closed-form expression of the digital loop gain $T_{pul}$ is derived using the modified z-transform, and shows that the analog loop gain $T_i$ can be obtained from $T_{pul}$, thereby avoiding complicated infinite-series evaluations.
+The conclusions are also extended to LEM.
+Section~III develops the small-signal model for the case of symmetrical carriers.
+Section~IV compares the proposed model with simulation results and existing models.
+Section~V presents a PI controller design method, discusses practical considerations, and the extension of the model.
+Section~VI provides experimental validation, confirming that the proposed model exhibits good agreement in all cases.
+Furthermore, the experiment demonstrates that introducing DPWM-ADC synchronization significantly reshapes the small-signal behavior.
+Section~VII concludes the paper.

 Throughout this paper, lowercase variables with a time argument (e.g. $i_L(t)$), denote time-domain signals that include both the periodic steady-state component (denoted by uppercase variables with a time argument, e.g. $I_L(t)$) and the small-signal perturbation (denoted by a hat, e.g. $\hat{i}_L(t)$).
 The DC value of a signal is indicated by an overline, e.g. $\overline{I_L}$.